technical questions about equipment and software used by voice talent who record at home - moderated by Beau Weaver

 - SG

-Comment by Howard Ellison on May 24, 2012 at 9:52am @Alexis.
+@Alexis.
 What a kind comment.
 Thankyou!
 But I know I have much to learn.

 @Scott.
 Yes I'm a great fan of Skype and you are right, it is under-used, including by those producers who still make do with a squeaky old phone link.